In this article...

 Generally real estate must be included in a probate estate if the decedent owned the property in his or her individual name.
 If the property is owned by a trust, the property can be distributed according to the terms of the trust without becoming part of the probate estate.
 If the property is owned jointly with another person and deed states that the other person has rights of survivorship over the property, then the survivor will inherit the real estate automatically without the need for probate.

-If the will provides that the real estate should go to a particular individual or group or individuals, the deed to the real estate should be transferred to those beneficiaries.
+If the will provides that the real estate should go to a particular individual or group or individuals, the deed to the real estate should be transferred to those beneficiaries, assuming that there are enough other assets to pay claims against the estate.

 If the will is silent on the subject, then the baseline action that the personal representative should take is to sell the property for fair market value and use the proceeds to first satisfy the estate’s debts, taxes, and other expenses and then distribute the remaining proceeds to heirs and beneficiaries according to the terms of the will or Illinois’ intestate laws.